 Do you want to create a global hit game played by millions of users around the world?

-We have a great idea, and we want to make this game and present it to users all over the world.
 A-Z of a game that must be accompanied in order to implement a game: implementing the basic flow of a game, adjusting balance, collecting events, fixing bugs, localization, etc., require considerable resources.

 What actions can we take if the reaction of users is not what we expected when we introduce a game made with so many resources into the market?
 You can take the process of finding the cause of failure, drawing improvements, and analyzing it, but improving a game that's already advanced a lot is more resource-intensive and may require an entire change of direction.